wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/3-develop-bcdr-plan-azure-virtual-desktop.md

 Site Recovery has customizable replication policies that you can use to define the retention history of recovery points and the frequency of snapshots.
 You create a recovery point from a snapshot of a VM's disk.
 Two types of snapshots are available:

-- **Crash-consistent recovery**: Represents the data on-disk at the time the snapshot is taken.
+- **Crash-consistent recovery**: Represents the data that's on disk at the time the snapshot is taken.
 The default for capturing snapshots is every five minutes.
-- **App-consistent recovery**: Captures the same data as crash-consistent recovery, and also includes all in-memory data and in-process transactions.
-Including the in-memory data enables Site Recovery to restore a VM and any running apps without any data loss.
+- **App-consistent recovery**: Captures the same data as crash-consistent recovery, and it includes all in-memory data and in-process transactions.
+Including the in-memory data enables Site Recovery to help restore a VM and any running apps without data loss.
 The default time for capturing snapshots is every 60 minutes.

 ## Azure Backup

 Azure Backup is a built-in Azure service that provides secure backup for all Azure-managed data assets.
-It uses zero-infrastructure solutions to enable self-service backups and restores, with at-scale management at a lower and predictable cost.
+It uses zero-infrastructure solutions to enable self-service backups and restores, with at-scale management at a lower and more predictable cost.
 You can use Azure Backup to maintain copies of stateful data that allow you to retrieve previous data.
 You can configure Azure Backup for VMs and Azure Files shares that contain your FSLogix profiles or MSIX app attach.

 ## User data in OneDrive